How to Book Group Flights for Offsites, Retreats, and Work Travel

 Obviously you can weigh cost and travel times - sometimes it is less expensive to fly a 1-stop itinerary - but often a direct flight will be a similar cost, save your traveler a few hours or travel time, and reduce the risk of travel issues.

-When it comes to large events, people often wonder if they should contact an airline for a group booking.
+When it comes to large events, people often wonder if they should book group travel by contacting an airline for a group booking.
 Unless you have 50+ travelers that will be on the exact same flight, it is not worth it.
+Group contracts can offer additional benefits and protections, such as guaranteed space and flexibility, which are crucial for large groups.

 You’re much better off working with a travel agency that can ensure your travelers are maximizing your ability to book travelers in each booking class - as we spoke about above.